 This programme is meant as a guide only.
 Depending on the abilities of the group and the conditions in the mountains, your mountain guide may alter the route.

-There is no group-session for this trip.
-Only on private guiding.
+There is no group booking for this trip.
+Only on private booking.

 Dates 2021 : From the end of June to mid-September.